inventi/inventubot/inventi-scripts/README.md

 You are ready to code!

+Typically you have to create your own namespace and put the code there.
+Also do not forget to register your command in hubot/init-scripts it shoud bind to function wich takes hubot response object as a parameter.

 ## Tesing hubot locally
 If you want to see how your script behave in hubot, do the following: